Skip to content

 Star type

-Alnilam’s physical properties are still mostly uncertain, as different surveys have yielded different results over the years.
-In 2006, a team of scientists used atmospheric modelling and found that the star had a radius of 24 solar radii, a luminosity 275,000 times that of the Sun and a temperature of 27,000 K. Two years later, a different team analysed Alnilam’s spectrum and calculated a radius of 32.4 times that of the Sun, a luminosity of 537,000 solar luminosities and a temperature of 27,500 K.
+Alnilam’s physical properties are still mostly uncertain and different surveys have yielded different results over the years.
+In 2006, a team of scientists used atmospheric modelling and found that the star had a radius of 24 solar radii, a luminosity 275,000 times that of the Sun and a temperature of 27,000 K. In 2008, a different team analysed Alnilam’s spectrum and calculated a radius of 32.4 times that of the Sun, a luminosity of 537,000 solar luminosities and an effective temperature of 27,500 K.

-A recent survey of the star across several wavelengths, assuming the distance of 2,000 light years, gave a luminosity of 832,000 L, the highest to date for the star.
+A 2015 survey of the star across several wavelengths, assuming the distance of 2,000 light years, gave a luminosity of 832,000 L, the highest to date for the star.

 Orion’s Belt

-Alnilam is the central star of Orion’s Belt, an asterism known since ancient times, also formed by the bright stars Alnitak and Mintaka.
-Alnilam is the brightest of the three despite being the most distant.
-It is also the only single star of the three.
-Alnitak and Mintaka are both multiple star systems.
+Alnilam is the central star of Orion’s Belt, an asterism known since ancient times.
+Orion’s Belt is also formed by the bright stars Alnitak (Zeta Orionis) and Mintaka (Delta Orionis).
+Alnilam is the only single star of the three, as well as the brightest.
+Both Alnitak and Mintaka are multiple star systems.

 Orion’s Belt stars have been known across many different cultures since ancient times.
 The English folk names for the three stars include Peter’s Staff, Jacob’s Rod (Staff), the Yard-stick, the Golden Yard-arm, the Three Kings (the Magi), the Three Marys and Our Lady’s Wand.